 (✓) The product must remain stable and any sign of instability shows the need for reformulation.

-If approved in this test, the product can then be submitted to the stability tests.
+If approved in this test, the product should then be submitted to the stability tests.

-Why: help in the screening of the formulation.
+Why: helps with the screening of the formulation.

-When: is carried out in the initial phase of product development.
+When: in the initial phase of product development.